-This information will help you prepare for photodynamic therapy, or PDT.
+This information will help you prepare for photodynamic therapy (PDT).

 PDT is a 2-step process.
 First, a medication will be put on the treatment area to make it very sensitive to light.
 You must wait while the medication is being absorbed.
 This takes 2 to 3 hours.
 Then, a red or blue light will be shined on the area.
-The light reacts with the medication and destroys the actinic keratoses.
+The light reacts with the medication and destroys the actinic keratoses or skin cancer.

 Preparing for Your Treatment

-- If you are taking any other medications or have changed medications.
-Some may change the way PDT works.
+- Take any medications; you may have to stop.
+Some medications may change the way PDT works.
 Include the following:

 - Medications that require a prescription

 - Medications that do not require a prescription

 - Have porphyria, a rare disorder that makes your skin sensitive to the sun.